 9. [him.]
 [Also his son] will be called The Great, and be designated his name.
 A New Translation of The Dead Sea Scrolls.
 Translated by Wise, Michael; Abegg Jr., Martin; Cook, Edward.
 HarperOne.
 1996. pp. 346–347.

 Texts like these are pervasive among the Essenes and Zealots.
 In fact, most of the messianic ideas we see in the NT line up more with the Apocryphal and Apocalyptical books found in Qumran than with the traditional texts of the OT.
-We also get a better understand of the term “Son of Man” from these textual traditions.
+We also get a better understanding of the term “Son of Man” from these textual traditions.
 For more on that issue I recommend reading a previous article titled “What Does the Title ‘Son of Man’ Mean?“.
 The official canon of these groups is flexible but most agree that the Septuagint (LXX) is the best guide as to what they held as scripture.
+However, it needs to be stated that we are yet to uncover an complete versions of the LXX from before Jesus’ time.
+We only have partial copies and quotes from early church fathers.
+The bulk of the LXX manuscripts are from the early Christian period and later.
+However, the importance of the LXX can hardly be overstated.
 It’s easy to miss in English but most of the books of scripture take their English titles from the Greek of the LXX.
 For example, Genesis which means “beginning” in Greek, or Exodus which means “leaving” in Greek.
 The OT books of the LXX are as follows:

 - 1-4 Kingdoms